 Install front truck assembly.
-Tuck and fold wires and decoder into shell as shown.
-You can use double sided tape to hold the decoder to the side of the loco shell.
+Tuck and fold wires and decoder into the shell as shown.
+You can use double-sided tape to hold the decoder to the side of the loco shell.
 Leave clearance for the fuel tank weight.

 Reinstall rear truck assembly.
 Notice pickup wheels on opposite sides.
 Wires are in place, slide fuel tank weight back in.

 Reinstall mounting screws.
-Notice decoder and harness is tucked up nice and neat out of the way.
+Notice decoder and harness are tucked up nice and neat out of the way.

 It is done!
 Time to test it out.
 With BEMF this loco runs super slow and smooth.
 You wont be disappointed!
 TCS and DCC can breath new life into your old motive power.
 Tyco never ran so good!

 Please do not use any flux either liquid or paste on the mother board.
 It will damage it.
 Use only Rosin core solder approved for electronics use.

 We recommend to use only Kester "44" rosin core, SN63PB37, .015" diameter, part number 24-6337-0007.

 This can be ordered from Techni-Tool under Techni-Tool part number 488SO157